 Type - British - Private Limited Companies / Public Limited Companies

-The EU offers frontier free commerce for all European companies.
-They have the same rights of access in all other member states as with domestic companies.
-We can help with the creation of a British company for commerce in the UK or adapted for commerce in another member state.
+We can help with the creation of a British company for commerce in the UK or adapted for commerce in a member state of the EU.

-USE A BRITISH COMPANY FOR COMMERCE IN AND FROM THE UK TO OTHER EU MEMBER STATES
+USE A BRITISH COMPANY FOR COMMERCE IN THE UK

 (All in price......GBP 420.00 including 1 year UK registered office address)

 Advantages of a UK company:

 - Corporation tax 19% on profits up to £300,000.00;

 - The profit (net of tax) is entirely available for distribution as dividend - with certain provisos;

 - Directors salaries taxable between 0% and 20% on average;